kodecocodes/i9t/testing/testing.markdown

 ![bordered bezel](/images/codeCoverage1.png)

-Then select the **Test** action and click on the **Code Coverage -Gather coverage data** checkbox.
+Then select the **Test** action and click on the **Code Coverage - Gather coverage data** checkbox.

 ![bordered bezel](/images/codeCoverage2.png)

 That's all you need to do to turn on code coverage reports.
-To check your current levels of code coverage you have to run your existing suite of unit tests.
+To check your current levels of code coverage you have to run your test target.
 You'll be running your unit tests constantly in this chapter so let's do a quick refresher on how to do this.
-There are three ways to run tests in your testing target:
+There are three ways to run the tests in your testing target:

 1. Long click Xcode's **Run** button and click on **Test** from the drop down menu.
-1. Select **Product/Test** from Xcode's menu.
+1. Select **Product\Test** from Xcode's menu.
 1. Use the shortcut **Command+U**

-Pick your favorite method and run your unit tests.
+Pick your favorite of the three and run your unit tests.
 Xcode will build and launch your app and your tests will run.
-In the Test Navigator you should see that there are 8 total tests:
+In the **Test Navigator** you should see that there are 6 total tests:

 ![bordered bezel](/images/testNavigator.png)

 Let's focus on your code coverage report.
-Switch to the Report Navigator and click on the latest **Test** action.
+Switch to the **Report Navigator** and click on the latest **Test** action.

 ![bordered bezel](/images/reportNavigator1.png)